 The only noticeable difference between an MA and an MSc in terms of preparation, besides the obvious personal preference, is that some of the more demanding universities will expect you to have work experience when pursuing an MA, and academic or research experience when applying for an MSc.

 Although not fixed to humanitarian studies, MA programmes do indeed tend to specialise in fields such as administration, journalism, human resources, tourism, sociology, and all kinds of subjects related to arts such as photography, music and architecture.

 Master programmes in exact sciences such as information technology, mathematics and engineering are almost exclusively presented in the MSc format.
 The same goes for natural sciences such as physics, chemistry, biology and geology, as well as theory and research centric studies such as medicine and pharmaceutics.

 However, there are Master programmes that can be found in both formats.
 These include major areas such as finance, marketing, political sciences and economics.

-The difference lies once again in the way of teaching, how the course is organised, the desired outcome, and of course the ensuing job prospects.
+The difference lies once again in the way of teaching, how the course is organised, the desired outcome, and of course the ensuing job prospects for Master students.